 Can my BAH cover a mortgage near Fort Riley?

-For most pay grades E-5 and above with dependents, yes — BAH at Fort Riley supports a mortgage in the $160,000–$230,000 range at current VA loan rates in Junction City, Ogden, and Grandview Plaza.
-Manhattan prices are higher, requiring E-6 or above BAH for a comfortable fit.
+For pay grades E-6 and above with dependents, yes — BAH at Fort Riley comfortably supports a mortgage in Junction City, Ogden, and Grandview Plaza at current VA loan rates.
+E-5 families do best at the entry level, where the payment stays inside BAH.
+Manhattan prices run higher, fitting E-6 or above more comfortably.
 Your free VA Home Loan Snapshot runs the exact math for your grade and the Fort Riley market.

 Which neighborhoods are closest to the Fort Riley gates?